99kaits/tomochan/README.md

 some type of imageboard (images not implemented yet) using python/flask, and sqlite

 TODO:
+- rewrite with sqlalchemy? idk maybe?
+- sanitize ALL the inputs
+- figure out error handling/logging
+- beef up the security practices (prob already better than yotsuba tho lol)
+- check thread ids in the post code
 - figure out better way to render board links list (similar to 4chan) [ b / tomo / nottomo ] (remove trailing /)
 - wordfilters (language enhancers)
 - start truncating post content in board view and in catalog view